David Jibson, Editor

 Carl Fanning – Associate Editor, Poetry

 Carl has lived his entire life (save for a four-year stint in the U.S. Navy) in Michigan.
 It was during long stretches out at sea that he developed a love for reading, which, in turn, lead to a fascination with writing.
 Carl doesn’t write to be published (he does not handle rejection well), preferring the warmth and immediacy of coffee shop readings.
 He has worked in the past as a co-host for Crossroads and Poetry in Motion poetry venues.
-Carl has a degree in English Literature and Language from Eastern Michigan University and is half-way through a Master’s program (which he may or may not complete).
-He presently works at the VA hospital in Ann Arbor, and has a two year old grandson who his teaching him how to dance.
+Carl has a degree in English Literature and Language from Eastern Michigan University.

 Marilyn L. Taylor – Associate Editor, Poetry